luxfhe/relayer-sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 fhevm SDK Bug report
+name: LuxFHE SDK Bug report
-about: Use this template to report issues encountered while using the fhevm SDK for interacting with Fhevm smart contracts.
+about: Use this template to report issues encountered while using the LuxFHE SDK for interacting with FHE smart contracts.
 title: ''
-labels: bug, fhevm
+labels: bug, luxfhe
 assignees: ''
 ---